ami-iit/paper_ramadoss_2021_icra_proprioceptive-base-estimator/README.md

 ### Citing this work

-If you find the work useful, please consider citing our preprint, while our publication is in process:
+If you find the work useful, please consider citing our publication:

 ```
 @INPROCEEDINGS{9561248,